Oleh Lysheha: The Selected Poems of Oleh Lysheha (1999)

-Literary reviewers have written that "The Selected Poems of Oleh Lysheha" – the English translations of Lysheha – have nothing in common with the Ukrainian poetic tradition.
+Literary reviewers have written that The Selected Poems of Oleh Lysheha – the English translations of Lysheha – have nothing in common with the Ukrainian poetic tradition.
 As Bondar, for example, notes the poetry is "influenced by natural philosophy, shamanistic meditation, total denial of a technocratic world, and escapism."
 Lyshaha's publisher Harvard University Press describes the poet's work as "informed by transcendentalism and Zen-like introspection, with meditations on the essence of the human experience and man's place in nature."

-Whatever the style, Lysheha and Brasfield received the 2000 PEN Award for Poetry in Translation.
+Lysheha and Brasfield received the 2000 PEN Award for Poetry in Translation.
 A presentation of the award was held May 15 at the Walter Reade Theater at Lincoln Center for the Performing Arts in New York City.
 The poems were selected by Lysheha himself and follow the trajectory of his career.
 The book is divided into three parts.
 Section one holds shorter poems.
 Section two "is a witty, brief, three-act play mostly in prose, Friend Li Po, Brother Tu Fu."
 The third section consists of longer and more discursive narrative poems.